perl11/cperl/STATUS.md

 security fixes and maintenance than the upstream p5p perl5, and stop the ongoing destruction going on in p5p.
 See [README.cperl](perlcperl.html).

-There's no class keyword yet as this needs proper field and method handling, multi-dispatch, aggregate type handling and class finalization, which is not yet finished.
-But classes are user-facing types, and type-support is builtin. use base and use fields were improved to behave almost like classes.
+Almost perl6-like classes, roles, methods, fields. classes are user-facing types, and support for types, restricted stashes and fast fields is builtin.

 Tested and developed on linux and darwin 64bit. darwin 32bit fails on two unrelated core tests (issignaling setpayloadsig + chmod linked in).